Improving AEM Front-End Development Workflow

 ],

-}Since Webpack uses postcss-loader to process .pcss files, the required PostCSS plugins must also be included in your package.json.
-These plugins handle tasks like nesting, imports, variables, and responsive unit conversion.
+}Because Webpack relies on postcss-loader to process .pcss files, the required PostCSS plugins must also be installed and configured in package.json.

 » package.json